mantidproject/mantid/docs/source/interfaces/Engineering Diffraction Test Guide.rst

 need :ref:`preProcessing-Engineering_Diffraction_test-ref` .

-A .nxs file containing histogram data needs to be selected for example *ENGINX00193749.nxs* / 305761 on archive this can have all banks summed, specific spectra and list or use a detector grouping to create a texture.
+A .nxs file containing histogram data needs to be selected for example *ENGINX00193749.nxs* / 305761 on archive.
+This can have all banks summed, specific spectra and list or use a detector grouping to create a texture.

 Once the focus run has finished it will save a focused .nxs file in